 Discuss each one in a group.

-Make a plan or flowchart to show how you could help someone in your neighbourhood before an emergency strikes or during an emergency.
+Make a plan or flowchart for how you could help someone in your neighbourhood before or during an emergency.

 Mime or act them out in a group.